HartmannLab/UELer/doc/log.md

 - Verified the affected notebooks manually; unit suite not rerun because changes are widget-only.
 - Follow-up: corrected the Batch Export plugin's widget builder to pass the new layout helpers explicitly, fixing the NameError raised when instantiating the plugin after the refactor.

+**Channels accordion consolidation**
+- Relocated the channel tag chips plus marker set dropdown, name field, and action buttons into the Channels accordion pane so selection presets sit next to their per-channel sliders (addresses [#40](https://github.com/HartmannLab/UELer/issues/40)).
+- Rebuilt the accordion entry with dedicated containers for the selector, marker set controls, and dynamic sliders, preserving spacing and keyboard focus while removing duplicate widgets from the left panel header.

 ### v0.2.0-rc1
 **Wide plugin layout**
 - Increased the control panel width in `uiler.viewer.ui_components.split_control_content` from 360px to 6in so wide plugins have more room for complex controls without horizontal scrolling.